Vegav29/entransinterntask/README.md

 **Screenshot:**

 ![Sub-Category Performance Stacked Bar Chart Screenshot](https://github.com/user-attachments/assets/7da203cd-9ab1-44fe-98bc-c29804b7f574)
+# Unit Testing

+This project includes unit tests to ensure the correctness and reliability of the implemented functionalities.
+The tests are designed to validate key aspects of the application, such as data integrity, functionality, and error handling.

+## Test Files
+- All test cases are located in the `src/unittest/` directory.
+- Each test file corresponds to specific modules or functionalities within the project.

+## Tests Overview
+1. **Data Validation**:
+   - Ensures the data loaded from pickle files is valid, with correct column names, data types, and non-empty content.
+   - Verifies the presence of mandatory columns such as `Product_Category`, `Sub_Category`, `Revenue`, and `Profit`.

+2. **Functionality Testing**:
+   - Tests core functionalities like filtering data by a date range and plotting revenue and profit trends.
+   - Ensures functions handle invalid inputs, empty datasets, and out-of-range dates gracefully.

+3. **Error Handling**:
+   - Validates that the system raises appropriate exceptions for invalid scenarios, such as:
+     - Missing or empty data.
+# Unit Testing

+This project includes unit tests to ensure the correctness and reliability of the implemented functionalities.
+The tests are designed to validate key aspects of the application, such as data integrity, functionality, and error handling.

+## Test Files
+- All test cases are located in the `src/unittest/` directory.
+- Each test file corresponds to specific modules or functionalities within the project.

+## Tests Overview
+1. **Data Validation**:
+   - Ensures the data loaded from pickle files is valid, with correct column names, data types, and non-empty content.
+   - Verifies the presence of mandatory columns such as `Product_Category`, `Sub_Category`, `Revenue`, and `Profit`.

+2. **Functionality Testing**:
+   - Tests core functionalities like filtering data by a date range and plotting revenue and profit trends.
+   - Ensures functions handle invalid inputs, empty datasets, and out-of-range dates gracefully.

+3. **Error Handling**:
+   - Validates that the system raises appropriate exceptions for invalid scenarios, such as:
+     - Missing or empty data.
 ## Conclusion
 The project provides a comprehensive analysis of sales data, offering various insights into product performance, customer demographics, and trends over time.
 The visualizations and statistical analyses can be used for decision-making and strategic planning.